-In many systems, three phase power is brought to the machine and the control system is powered these phases.
-In these cases, good quality, clean AC power can only be achieved by properly conditioning the three phase power, not just the power used by the control system.
+In many systems, three phase power is brought to the machine and the control system is powered from one of these phases.
+In these cases, good quality, clean AC power can only be achieved by properly conditioning the three phase power, not just the single phase used by the control system.
 This is generally achieved by placing surge suppressors across each phase where the three phase enters the system and at all inductive loads that are on the three phase branch.
 This includes inductive loads on any other machine that may be powered by the same feeder circuit.